Core-Lib

 WebHelpersUtils.init(WebHelpersUtils.ServerType.Flask)

-@app.route('/api/update_user', methods=['POST'])
+@app.route('/api/user', methods=['POST'])

 @RequireLogin([])